-Internal links can be used to link sections in memos to text in other memos: right-click on highlighted section with link start, select Insert Internal Link (Start), right-click on highlighted link target and select Insert Internal Link (Target).
+Internal links can be used to link sections in memos to text in other memos (right-click on highlighted section with link start > Insert Internal Link (Start) and then right-click on highlighted link target).

 You can link codes to a memo by dragging the code from the "Code System" window to the memo.
 Similarly, you can drag a coded segment from the "Document Browser" into the memo and link it.